-The Certified Tenprint Examiner is expected to be trained and experienced in the field, and has specialized knowledge to perform intentionally recorded comparisons, perform AFIS searches, and can explain underlying principles and foundations as well as significant discipline events.
+The Certified Tenprint Examiner is trained and experienced in the discipline and has specialized knowledge performing intentionally recorded comparisons and performing AFIS searches.
+Certified examiners are able to explain underlying principles, foundations and significant discipline related events of the science.